0chain/ethereum/README.md

   - localpath: Absolute path to the file on your local system,
   - remotepath: Remote path where you want to store.
 It should start with `/`,
   - walletInfo: The generated wallet information after registering your wallet with zboxcli.
 This can be found in here: `~/.zcn/wallet.json`.
-- Sample configuration are pre-filled for reference.
+- Sample configurations are pre-filled for reference.
+- **Note**: If the configs are not entered correctly, upload to 0Chain and Ethereum will throw errors.

 ## Run the App
 - Clone this repository and run  - `npm install` and run `npm start` to launch the web application.